redis/redis/README.md

 those options are cached indefinitely until you issue a `make distclean` command.

-Fixing problems building 32 bit binaries
+Fixing problems building 32-bit binaries
 ---------

-If after building Redis with a 32 bit target you need to rebuild it with a 64 bit target, or the other way around, you need to perform a `make distclean` in the root directory of the Redis distribution.
+If after building Redis for a 32-bit target you need to rebuild it for a 64-bit target, or the other way around, you will need to perform a `make distclean` in the root directory of the Redis distribution.

-In case of build errors when trying to build a 32 bit binary of Redis, try the following steps:
+In case of build errors when trying to build a 32-bit binary of Redis, try the following steps:

-* Install the packages libc6-dev-i386 (also try g++-multilib).
+* Install the packages libc6-dev-i386 (also try g++-multilib)
-* Try using the following command line instead of `make 32bit`:
+* Try using the following command instead of `make 32bit`:
   `make CFLAGS="-m32 -march=native" LDFLAGS="-m32"`

 Allocator